-BEST PRACTICES: MOTORCYCLE EVENTS
+BEST PRACTICES

-To address COVID-19 challenges at motorcycle events and instill confidence in racers, fans, staff and authorities, experienced members of the motorsports industry pooled their collective knowledge to develop best practices to allow racetracks of all sizes, nationwide, to resume limited operations in accordance with current health and safety standards for social distancing.
+To address COVID-19 challenges at motorsports events and instill confidence in riders, fans, staff and authorities, experienced members of the motorsports industry pooled their collective knowledge to develop best practices to allow riding facilities of all sizes, nationwide, to resume limited operations in accordance with current health and safety standards for social distancing.
 Protocols were based on current information from the CDC and WHO, and in collaboration with a variety of American racing organizations across many states.
 Based on the government's stated phased-in approach to the return to business, the best practices developed by the Safe-to-Race Task Force are designed specifically to comply the phased-in approach.

-To accomplish this goal, events will initially be restricted to single or multi-day practice events, the number of event staff and participants will be limited, social distancing guidelines will be enforced, staff will be tested for elevated temperatures, PPE will be required in accordance with CDC guidelines, fixed seating areas will be restricted and/or eliminated, food and merchandise sales will be limited, and health and safety messaging will be prominent throughout the facility.
+To accomplish this goal, events will initially be restricted to single-day events, the number of event staff and participants will be limited, social distancing guidelines will be enforced, staff will be tested for elevated temperatures, PPE will be required in accordance with CDC guidelines, fixed seating areas will be restricted and/or eliminated, food and merchandise sales will be limited, and health and safety messaging will be prominent throughout the facility.

-With confirmation of local EMS and Emergency Room capabilities to transport and treat riders if needed, Organizer is ready to host events in accordance with local, state and federal regulations using the following best practices.
-We look forward to working with our local health officials to safely return to the racetrack.
+With confirmation of local EMS and emergency room capabilities to transport and treat riders if needed, the organizer is ready to host events in accordance with local, state and federal regulations using the following best practices.

-Name of Racetrack:
+Name of Facility:

-Location of Track:
+Location of Facility:

 Proposed Event Date: Length:

-Organizer Health Executive In-Charge (HEIC): :
+Organizer Health Executive In-Charge (F HEIC):

 Email:

 Cell:

+PARTICIPANTS ADMITTED:

-As authorized by health officials and in accordance with 6-foot social distancing guidelines and venue capacity ratios
+As authorized by health officials and in capacity ratios accordance with 6-foot social distancing guidelines and venue